actraiser2/codechallenge/README.md

 Next steps for the future:
 1. Publish events for converting the application into event driven.
-2. Create the image for the aplication in order to it can run in a container, such as Docker
+2. Create the image for the aplication in order to it can run in a container, such as Docker.
 3. Create a pipeline based in Jenkins for CI/CD.